Korzer420/LoreMaster/Rando_Readme.md

 - The crystalized Shaman
 - The corpse of the Grimm Summoner by the lantern (requires to first activate the lantern)

+### Interaction
+- If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, these will count towards the lore amount.
+- The descending dark and white (king) fragement locations will not be available until your acquired their dream dialogue checks.
+- The golem in the abyss may require a room reload, to give the second location items.
+This only occurs if you enter the room with void heart will the first location still does have items.

 ### Randomize Point of Interest
 Randomizes interesting location scattered around HK.
 Since a few of them are hidden well, it is advices that you only use this setting, if you know the game fairly good.